 While you might get away with skipping toner in your skincare routine, it is not something you want to deprive your skin of for makeup prep — even if your skin is oily.
 For a toner that oily skin will love, Hatcher suggests one that hydrates the skin.
 “It is very common for people with oily skin to reach for drying or alcohol-based toner to try and strip their skin of oil,” she notes.
 “But this can lead to flakiness and irritation of the skin, which will completely alter the way your makeup looks.”

 In contrast, dry skin needs all the moisture it can get.
 So, much like your cleanser, Hatcher says to reach for something that will boost hydration with nourishing ingredients (again, hyaluronic acid could help here).

 Those with dry skin also benefit from moisture, of course.
 If your skin falls on the ultra-dry side of the spectrum, try a thicker cream-based formula.
-And, while you might feel inclined to switch it up with a potent skin care oil, trust us when we say: Don’t do it!
-Oil can definitely do dry skin some good — it’s full of those lipids Hatcher talks about — but, using it before you apply makeup can result in a greasy, streaky mess.
-After all, there’s a reason some of the best makeup removers contain oil.
-With that said, if you can’t live without your facial oils, there is a way around such disaster.
-To be on the safe side, apply a nourishing skincare oil one hour before makeup application and wait until its fully absorbed before you dab any sort of foundation or concealer on.
+And, while you might feel inclined to switch it up with a potent skin care oil, trust us when we say: Do not do it!
+Oil can definitely do dry skin some good — it is full of those lipids Hatcher talks about — but, using it before you apply makeup can result in a greasy, streaky mess.
+After all, there is a reason some of the best makeup removers contain oil.
+With that said, if you can’t live without your facial oils, there is a way around such a disaster.
+To be on the safe side, apply a nourishing skincare oil one hour before makeup application and wait until it’s fully absorbed before you dab any sort of foundation or concealer on.

-We like to massage our skin with a jade roller as it is not only easy, but feels amazing, too!
-Jade rollers are particularly great at decreasing puffiness — especially under the eyes — which means you likely won’t have to use as much concealer to hide puffy under-eye bags.
+We like to massage our skin with a jade roller as it is not only easy but feels amazing, too!
+Jade rollers are particularly great at decreasing puffiness — especially under the eyes — which means you likely will not have to use as much concealer to hide puffy under-eye bags.